 - In the short story "Father Hugh and the Deadly Scythe" by Mary Monica Pulver, the eponymous priest decides which of three suspects killed a man with a scythe by observing which scythe a group of flies, described by Father Hugh as the creatures of Beelzebub, choose to settle upon.
 The murderer confesses in terror before he remembers that flies are attracted to fresh blood, which they would find on a murder weapon.

-- In Warhammer 40,000 and Warhammer Fantasy flies are associated with the Chaos God Nurgle.
-In fact, the symbol of Nurgle is actually a stylized fly, the three spheres representing its head and wings.
+- In Warhammer, Warhammer 40,000, and Warhammer: Age of Sigmar, flies are associated with the Chaos God Nurgle.
+In fact, one of the symbols of Nurgle is actually a stylized fly.
 When the Plague Marines of Nurgle invade a world, the interior of their ships gets filled with millions of flies that are released when they land.
 Even when they use teleportation, enough flies are carried with them to blot out the sun.

 - In the official Champions setting, one of the symbols of the Pulp-era Satanic conspiracy group the Order of the Seven is a scarlet housefly.